apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

   The number of YARN "virtual cores" to request for each role instance.
   The larger the number, the more CPU allocation -and potentially the longer time to satisfy the request and so instantiate the node.
-  If the value '"-1"` is used -for any role but `hoya`-the maximum value available to the application is requested.
+  If the value '"-1"` is used -for any role but `slider`-the maximum value available to the application is requested.
 * `yarn.memory` : number.
   The number in Megabytes of RAM to request for each role instance.
   The larger the number, the more memory allocation -and potentially the longer time to satisfy the request and so instantiate the node.
-  If the value '"-1"` is used -for any role but `hoya`-the maximum value available to the application is requested.
+  If the value '"-1"` is used -for any role but `slider`-the maximum value available to the application is requested.

 * `env.` environment variables.